-Tea travels the world.
-We truly go there.
+Here at Tea, we want to give kids the world, to help them discover that no matter where we live or what our families look like, there is so much we all have in common.
 We travel to discover.
 To dream.
 To explore the wonder of the world around us, across the globe and across the street.
-Since 2002, we’ve traveled, always inspired by the people we meet and the places we see.
-Wherever we go, from Bali to Norway, West Africa to Morocco, we take in all we can and bring it back to our home base in San Francisco to design globally-inspired clothing for your little citizen.
-The world is woven into every thread of Tea, with each collection featuring a new destination we’ve traveled to.
-This fall, we’re excited to announce that we’re off to Japan!
+Since 2002, we’ve traveled the world, always inspired by the people we meet and the places we see.
+Wherever we go, from Bali to Norway, Morocco to Japan, we take in all we can and bring it back to our headquarters here in San Francisco to design globally-inspired clothing for all little citizens.

 In Japan, it’s tradition to write your prayers or wishes on small wooden plaques and place them outside the Shinto shrines around Japan.
 These wooden plaques are called ema.
 You may also see paper fortunes tied to tree branches.
 These are called omikuji.
 When we visited the shrines in Japan, we loved seeing all of ema plaques and omikuji fortunes hanging outside.We were so inspired by this tradition that we decided to share our wishes on Instagram using the #ShareMyWish.
 Learn more about the tradition of the ema and omikuji and scroll through our wishes!

 Kananzawa is a town in Japan known for its castles, shrines, amazing Museum of Contemporary Art and production of gold leaf.
 The glittering gold that surrounded us in Kanazawa, actually sparked inspiration for this year’s holiday collection.
 The city alone produces 99% of Japan’s gold leaf production thanks to its excellent quality of water and masterful craftsmen who have been practicing the art of gold leafing for hundreds of years.
 When we visited this magical place, we marveled at how many buildings, ceramics, and varieties of food were adorned with gold leafing.